insight-creative/Insight-Creative-2021/content/blog/10-ways-to-prep-your-website-for-success/index.md

 ---
 layout: blog
+title: "10 Ways to Prep Your Website for Success"
 seo:
   title: "10 Ways to Prep Your Website for Success"
   description: "There’s no better time than now to start preparing your website.
 Here are 10 simple tips for ways to prep your website for success."